 Use the tool to:

-Whether you like it or not, link building means doing some outreach, but how do you get the details you need?
-With the Hunter Chrome extension.
+Whether you like it or not, link building means doing manual outreach.
+But how do you get the contact details you need?
+Well, I use the Hunter Chrome extension.

 If you’re looking to build links, the Hunter extension displays the contact information when you visit a page, along with a confidence score and verification info.